EU drawn into US disputes with Russia and China

 And the EU recently signed an investment treaty with China, despite US concern on expansion of Chinese power.

-EU foreign ministers are still preparing to impose sanctions on Russian and Chinese officials over human rights next week.
+EU foreign ministers are preparing to impose sanctions on Russian and Chinese officials over human rights next week.

 But Biden's White House, on Thursday, also clashed heads with China on human rights in a way likely to force the EU to take sides as it did on Putin's "killer" credentials.